rgoomes/Launcher/README.md

 Launcher
 ========

-A Linux launcher with both indicator and window interfaces
+A Linux launcher with a stylish interface